Elias Díaz Preview, Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Elias Diaz (.313 slugging percentage in past 10 games, including zero homers), take on starter Bobby Miller and the Los Angeles Dodgers at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies, including Elias Diaz (.226 slugging percentage in past 10 games, including no homers), battle starter Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Cubs.
+He had a hitless performance in his previous game (0-for-4) against the Dodgers.

 Sportsbook Promo Codes